Manipuri Dance – Love Inspired Dance Drama

-It is a form of performing art involving ritual singing, drumming, and dancing performed in the temples and domestic spaces.
+It is a form of performing art involving ritual singing, drumming, and dancing performed in temples and domestic spaces.
 Through the performances which exhibit unparalleled religious devotion and energy, the performers narrate the many stories of Krishna often moving the spectators to tears.

 The Ras Lila

 The Ras Lila is the most important dance form in the Manipuri style.
 The theme revolves around the love of Krishna and the milkmaids (gopinis).
 The cult of Radha and Krishna, particularly the raslila, is central to its themes but the dances, unusually, incorporate the characteristic symbols (kartal or manjira) and double-headed drum (pung or Manipuri mrdanga) of sankirtan into the visual performance.

-The women characters are dressed like a Manipuri bride.
+The women characters are dressed like Manipuri brides.
 They wear a Kumil which is an elaborately decorated barrel-shaped long skirt stiffened at the bottom and close to the top.
 The decorations on the barrel include gold and silver embroidery, small pieces of mirrors, and border prints of lotus, Kwaklei orchid, and other items in nature.

-The Kumil is bordered at the top with undulating gauzy translucent top skirt shaped like an open flower and tied in Trikasta or three places around the waist (front, back, and one side) with spiritual symbolism of the ancient Hindu texts.
+The Kumil is bordered at the top with an undulating gauzy translucent top skirt shaped like an open flower and tied in Trikasta or three places around the waist (front, back, and one side) with spiritual symbolism of the ancient Hindu texts.

 The upper body is dressed in a velvet blouse, the head covered in a white translucent veil, to symbolically mark elusiveness.
-The dancers do not wear bells on ankles as in other classical Indian dances, but like them, Manipuri dance artists do adorn the face, neck, waist, hands, and legs with round jewelry ornaments or flower garlands that flow with the dress symmetry.
+The dancers do not wear bells on the ankles as in other classical Indian dances, but like them, Manipuri dance artists do adorn the face, neck, waist, hands, and legs with round jewelry ornaments or flower garlands that flow with the dress’s symmetry.

 While the male characters wear dhoti, Kurta, and headgear (Luhup).
 The Krishna character wears a peacock feather containing crown, with a feathery attachment at the back.